fabioannovazzi/retail_data_analyzer/README.md

 If you run the third notebook it will automatically load a randomized dataset, and generate example charts.
 Please note that all values in the charts are completely random.

-The plotting_guide pdf file contains instructions on how to install and use the notebooks.
+The plotting_guide pdf file contains instructions on how to install and use the second and third notebooks.
 The pdf document does not cover all the functions provided by the notebooks